-HIPAA NOTICE OF LYRA CLINICAL ASSOCIATES P.C.
-PRIVACY PRACTICES AND CONSENT TO LIMITED DISCLOSURES
+HIPAA NOTICE OF PRIVACY PRACTICES FOR LYRA CLINICAL ASSOCIATES P.C.

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) provides standards for how medical information should be used and disclosed by healthcare providers, health plans, and other covered entities.
-We have voluntarily elected to provide each of our users with this information and ask each of our users to acknowledge receipt of our Notice of Privacy Practices and Consent to Limited Disclosures, which discloses our practices for personal information gathering and dissemination, and asks for your consent to limited disclosure of your personal information.
-Please note that by using this website (the "Site") or the services provided by Lyra Clinical Associates P.C., together with any independent contracted affiliates (together ";Lyra", "we", "our" or "us"), you accept the practices described in this Notice and Consent.
-If you do not agree to this Notice and Consent, please do not use the Site or Lyra's services.
+We provide each of our users with this information and ask each of our users to acknowledge receipt of our HIPAA Notice of Privacy Practices for Lyra Clinical Associates P.C., which discloses our practices for personal information gathering and dissemination.
+Please note that by using the website (the “Site”) or the services provided by Lyra Health, Inc., Lyra Clinical Associates P.C., together with any independent contracted affiliates (together “Lyra”, “we”, “our” or “us”), you accept the practices described in this Notice of Privacy Practices.
+If you do not agree to this Notice, please do not use the Site or Lyra’s services.
 IF YOU ARE UNDER 13 YEARS OF AGE, PLEASE DO NOT USE OR ACCESS OUR SITE.

 What information do we collect from users and how is it used?

 Correspondence.
-If you correspond with us via email, we may gather in a file specific to you the information that you submit.
+If you correspond with us via email or text, we may gather in a file specific to you the information that you submit.
 We may keep this information indefinitely.

 How does Lyra use and disclose protected health information about you that we collect?

-Lyra will collect protected health information ("PHI") from you and will use or share it for the following purposes:
+Lyra will collect protected health information (“PHI”), which includes your name, age, gender, contact information, problems you are seeking help for, and progress and outcomes of your treatment, from you and will use or share it for the following purposes:

 Treatment.
 We can use your PHI and share it with other professionals or programs that are treating you, such as when you are referred to another mental health professional for further treatment.
-By using our Site, you hereby explicitly consent to the sharing of information like your name, age, gender, problems you seeking help for, including alcohol and substance use, care preferences, and health plan coverage, with potential therapists to ensure a good match.
+By using our services, you hereby explicitly consent to the sharing of information like your name, age, gender, problems you are seeking help for, including alcohol and substance use, care preferences, health plan coverage, and progress of your treatment with current and potential therapists to promote good outcomes.

 Business Operations.
-We can use and share your PHI to run our practice, improve our offerings to clients, improve your care, and contact you when necessary, such as using your PHI to manage your treatment and services, including sharing PHI with our contracted partner, Lyra Health, Inc.
+We can use and share your PHI to run our practice, improve our offerings to clients, improve your care and the coordination of your care, and contact you when necessary, such as using your PHI to manage your treatment and services.

 You have both the right and the choice to tell us to share your PHI with your family, close friends, or others involved in your care; share your PHI in a disaster relief situation; and whether to contact you for fundraising efforts.
 If you are not able to tell us your preference, we may go ahead and share your information if we believe it is in your best interest.
 We may also share your information when needed to lessen a serious and imminent threat to health or safety.